k0sproject/k0s/docs/runtime.md

 ```

 **Note** Detailed instruction on how to run `nvidia-container-runtime` on your node is available [here](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#install-nvidia-container-toolkit-nvidia-docker2).

-After editing the configuration, restart `k0s` to get containerd using the newly configured runtime.

 ## Using custom CRI runtime